camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-context.md

 ## get entries()

-Returns the entries of the context as list of key-value-pairs.
+Returns the entries of the context as a list of key-value-pairs.

 * parameters:
   * `context`: context